MacMannes/stackmob-docs/sdks/ios/guides/offline_sync_guide.md

 <h3>Successful Sync Callback</h3>

 Developers have the option of defining a callback that is executed whenever a sync completes.
+This is the perfect time to save the in-memory context and reload objects from the cache to pick up on any new changes

 It is passed all objects that were successfully synced with the server in accordance with the merge policy.
 Set the callback like so: